andrask/myjconsole/README.md

 - MBean tab:
  - save splitter position (feature #1)
- - (IN PROGRESS) thread stack traces tab
+ - thread stack traces tab
- - (TODO) open mbean tree to the first non singular level (where there is more than one item registered)
- - (TODO) open all mbeans down to the Attributes and Operation level (* key on keypad)
+ - open all mbeans down to the Attributes and Operation level (* key on keypad)
  - (TODO) return value listing for operations
  - (TODO) do not swallow any exceptions from operations
  - (TODO) exception return value dialog should be copiable